porechathomas-hash/hello-world/README.md

+New to coding
-New to coding.
-Interested in a new career path.
+Interested in a new career path
+Little to no expeience